jkarjala/gompet/README.md

 thousands of commands to servers using reproducibly varying input patterns.

-The tool has been optimized for maximum throughput, a single computer can easily send tens of thousands of commands/second (with enough network bandwidth).
+The tool has been optimized for maximum throughput, a single computer can easily send tens of thousands of commands per second (given enough network bandwidth).
-Optionally the request rate can be limited to N commands/second/client which enables more controlled load generation.

 The tool reports the latency percentiles for the execution, counts of client dependent results, as well as counts of different errors received (if any).